 Almond Flour Peanut Butter Cookies

 Frequently asked questions

 No, you can’t substitute the almond flour for coconut flour in this recipe.
+Coconut flour needs much more liquid than other flours to make a smooth cookie dough.
 I suggest making my coconut flour peanut butter cookies instead.

 These cookies are quite soft until they cool to room temperature.
-Let them cool on the baking sheet completely before enjoying.
+I recommend letting them cool on the baking sheet completely before enjoying.
 They will have firmed up nicely.

+Almond Flour Peanut Butter Cookies